-One of the most well-established findings in criminology is that the likelihood that someone will reoffend declines with each year after release that the individual has remained offense-free (Blumstein & Nakamura, 2009).
-Kurlychek et al. (2012) report that "[t]he general tendency for recidivism risk to decline over time is among the best replicated results in empirical criminology.
-It is probably not an exaggeration to say that any recidivism study with more than a 2- or 3-year follow-up period that did not find a downward-sloping marginal hazard would be immediately suspect" (p.
-75).
-There is ample evidence that this general conclusion applies just as well to those convicted of sexual offenses.
+The most well-established finding in criminology is that the likelihood a released felon will reoffend declines with each year after release he has remained offense-free (Blumstein & Nakamura 2009).
+"The general tendency for recidivism risk to decline over time is among the best replicated results in empirical criminology.
+It is probably not an exaggeration to say that any recidivism study with more than a 2- or 3-year follow-up period that did not find a downward-sloping marginal hazard would be immediately suspect" (Kurlychek, Bushway & Brame, 2012 p.75).
+There is ample evidence that this general finding applies just as well to those convicted of sexual offenses.

 For instance, a steep downward trend in recidivism risk is evident in the 2003 and 2019 DOJ studies.
-(Unfortunately, the 2016 DOJ study does not provide the information we need to analyze this trend.)
-According to the 2003 DOJ report, individuals with a prior sexual offense conviction in the United States are most likely to be arrested in the first year after their release, with the recidivism rate declining every subsequent year.
-Of the 517 individuals released following a sexual offense conviction and who are later rearrested, 40% (205) are rearrested in the first year, 34% (176) in the second, and 26% (136) in the third.
+(Unfortunately, the 2016 DOJ study did not provide the information we need to analyze this trend.)
+According to the 2003 DOJ report, individuals with a prior sex offense conviction in the U.S. are most likely to be arrested in the first year after their release, with the rate declining every subsequent year.
+Of the 517 individuals released following a sex offense conviction and who are later rearrested, 40 percent (205) are rearrested in the first year, 34 percent (176) in the second, and 26 percent (136) in the third.